-All available points are earned for operating a TV and computer during specified periods of time.
+All available points are earned for operating a television (TV) and computer during specified periods of time.
 See Appendix A-3 for specific details regarding the number of points per home electronics task and the time periods designated for home electronics tasks.

 - a.
-The TV display shall be a minimum of 19 in.
-(48.3 cm) according to the manufacturer's stated display size.
-The computer display shall be a minimum of 17 in.
-(43.2 cm) according to the manufacturer's stated display size.
+The TV display shall be a minimum of 27 in.
+(68.6 cm) according to the manufacturer's stated display size.
+The computer display shall be a minimum of 15 in.
+(38.1 cm) according to the manufacturer's stated display size.
 The computer may be a laptop or desktop computer.
 The TV and computer displays shall be able to be operated simultaneously and controlled independently of each other. - b.
 The organizers will supply content that must be shown on the TV display during the home electronics tasks.
-On the Yahoo Group, the team shall declare its desired format for the supplied content.
 There is no required volume setting, but the brightness of the display shall be set to at least 75% of maximum.
 Observers will conduct spot checks to verify that the TV is showing the supplied content and that the brightness is at the required level. - c.
 The organizers will supply content that must be shown on the computer display during the scored periods.
-On the Yahoo Group, the team shall declare its desired format for the supplied content.
-A decathlete may temporarily suspend the supplied content to use the computer for other practical purposes, but the playing of supplied content shall be resumed whenever the computer is not being used for other practical purposes.
+A decathlete may temporarily suspend the supplied content to use the computer for other practical purposes, but the display of supplied content shall be resumed whenever the computer is not being used for other practical purposes.
 The brightness of the display shall be set to at least 75% of maximum.
 Observers will conduct spot checks to verify that the computer is either showing the supplied content or is being used by a decathlete, and that the brightness is at the required level.